While the financial markets are collapsing . . .

 "My Broker Keeps Telling Me About Stocks He Says Will Grow a Lot in 20 Years.
 I Tell Him, I Won't Be Around in 20 Years."

-The official Wall Street line is that companies that don't pay dividends use that cash to grow their businesses, so their stock prices will go up further and faster in the future than stodgy, boring, dull companies that actually treat their shareholders as partners in the success of their businesses.
+The official Wall Street line is this: companies that don't pay dividends use that cash to grow their businesses, so their stock prices will go up farther and faster than stodgy, boring dull companies that actually treat their shareholders as partners in the success of their business.

 That's a logical theory -- but real life results tell a different story.